 Please apply using the Michael B. Kaplan Scholarship form.

-Norma Y. Horn Excellence Award is given annually to a student who demonstrates clinical excellence.
+Norma Y. Horn Excellence Award is given annually to two students who demonstrates clinical excellence.
 Norma Y. Horn was a nurse, wife, and Rochester General Hospital Association (RGHA) board member who exemplified the qualities of strong leadership, accomplishment, quality standards, and compassion.
 She was altruistic and generous, and someone who gave unconditionally.

 The Rochester General Hospital Association is committed to supporting the education of students at IGH.
 The scholarship is given to a student who possesses the qualities necessary to become a successful nurse: compassion, respect, empathy, open-mindedness and has excellent communication and problem solving skills.
 The student works as part of a clinical team and provides valuable contributions to improve the overall wellbeing of patients.

 The Sally Langie Nursing Scholarship is sponsored through an endowment that was started from Sally and Louis Langie to recognize a member of the nursing student body for pursuing a nursing career and demonstrating outstanding leadership.
 This peer-nominated scholarship acknowledges a student nurse that demonstrates the qualities and personal attributes of a reflective leader.

 To apply, please fill out the Sally Langie Nursing Scholarship form.